 This property is situated in an elevated location in the charming village of Glaisdale, offering spectacular views of the village and the surrounding countryside and comfortable...

 With three double bedrooms and accommodation spread out over three floors, this charming, stone-built property offers enough room to house groups of up to six people.
 An enclosed garden to the rear of the property creates great opportunity for a spot of outdoor dining in the summer, whilst a woodburning stove and central-heating turns the cottage into a cosy snug in the winter.
 The property is full of character, having retained many of its original features, such as exposed beams in the ceilings.

 Over three floors.
-Three bedrooms: 1 x double with en-suite (separate shower, basin and WC), 1 x twin, 1 x second floor twin (with restricted head height in parts).
+Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin, 1 x second floor twin (with restricted head height in parts).
 Bathroom with bath, basin and WC.
 Second floor shower room with shower, basin and WC.
 Ground floor WC and basin.
 Fitted kitchen.
 Utility room.
-Dining room with woodburner.
+Dining room with woodburner and extra comfy seating.
 Sitting room.

 LPG central heating with woodburner.
 Electric oven, gas hob, microwave, fridge, freezer, washer/dryer, dishwasher, Smart TV, DVD, radio/CD player, WiFi.
 Fuel and power inc. in rent.
 Fuel for woodburner available to purchase locally.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Enclosed garden with patio area and garden furniture.
 One well-behaved dog welcome at £25 per week.
 Sorry, no smoking.
 Shop 2 mins walk, pub 10 mins walk.
 Please note: Second floor accessed via ten steep steps up thus ensure care is taken.